Frequently Asked Questions

 How do you assess the students?

-Cimarron does not grade students in a traditional sense.
+Cimarron does not grade PK-8th grade students in a traditional sense.
 Because of our small teacher-to-student ratio, teachers have the benefit of knowing each child well and can monitor progress and set expectations that are appropriate for each individual student.
 At the end of each term, teachers will administer comprehensive exams to evaluate students’ broad understanding.
 These exams may be oral or written, depending on the needs of the students and the curricular content.
 These exams are then reviewed by teachers and shared with parents.

 Will the students wear uniforms?